Albert Thomas

 )

-just before running AutoGluon, so that it uses the VM’s local Ray cluster instead of connecting to the external one.
+Then, inside the Python script that invokes AutoGluon (autogluon_script.py), I initialized a local Ray instance with ray.init(address="local") just before running AutoGluon, so that AutoGluon connects to the VM’s local Ray cluster instead of connecting to the external one.
 After that, AutoGluon stayed confined to the resources of the VM it was launched on, which was the behavior I wanted.

 This approach worked well overall, but I had another issue.
-Sometimes, Ray would kill a task because it exceeded its memory threshold 3, but the subprocess running AutoGluon would keep running on the VM.
+Sometimes, Ray would kill a task because it exceeded its memory threshold 4, but the subprocess running AutoGluon would keep running on the VM.
 Ray then assumed the machine was free and tried to schedule new tasks on it, which led to out-of-memory errors.
-Increasing Ray’s memory thresholds helped in some cases, but the key fix was enabling RAY_kill_child_processes_on_worker_exit_with_raylet_subreaper=true
+Increasing Ray’s memory thresholds helped in some cases, but the key fix was enabling RAY_kill_child_processes_on_worker_exit_with_raylet_subreaper=true, which ensured orphaned subprocesses were properly killed when Ray terminated a task.

 Lessons learned